 Server Processing Time.
 Be mindful of it.
 Optimizing server processing time means optimizing database queries, refining server-side code, utilizing caching strategies, and employing load balancing to distribute requests among multiple servers.

 There are a couple of other things you can keep an eye on to make sure your website performs better.

 Layout shifts.
 Cumulative Layout Shifts (CLS) is one of the three Core Web Vitals.
 Web Vitals are the quality of user experience metrics.
-CLS measures the movement on a page as new content loads, this content could be images, iFrames, etc. As a user, layout shifts are always annoying and should be avoided.
-To minimize these layout shifts, make sure to specify dimensions for your content, be it an image or an iframe.
+CLS measures the movement on a page as new content loads, and this content could be images, iFrames, etc. As a user, layout shifts are always annoying and should be avoided.
+To minimize these layout shifts, specify dimensions for your content, be it an image or an iframe.

 HTTP requests.
 One thing that needs to be avoided is loading a lot of scripts and resources on your web page, as each of these will be fetched with its own HTTP request, which will slow down your page.
-A solution to this is to either defer the loading of these resources or simply put the script at the bottom of the document.
+A solution to this is to either defer the loading of these resources or put the script at the bottom of the document.

 Cache headers.
 Make sure that you are setting your cache headers properly.
 This saves your web application precious time from going back and forth between the browser and the server.

 I wish it were as easy as suggested in the title above.
 Performance is just one piece of the puzzle that is online business success.
 CRO strategies, SEO, social media and (in general) marketing complete the picture.